 It is cooler than Grand Junction, with breezes and shade trees with a year round creek.
 Located on the side of Grand Mesa near small towns of Mesa and Molina.
 Grand Junction prices for gas and food are much cheaper than other areas around.

 Common courtesy and common sense covers 95% of it.
 If the fire danger is high, no open fires.
 If both sites full, close gates.
 There are black bears, elk, deer, moose, turkey, hawks, owls, cows, etc. and the creek so children, animals, and stupid people are at risk.
-If both sites occupied, communicate with each other about fire/smoke, noise, generators, etc. If there is disagreement, the last one to arrive will leave.
+If both sites occupied, communicate with each other about fire/smoke, noise, generators, pets, etc. If there is disagreement, the last one to arrive will leave.
 There is an outhouse available (keep it clean).
 Take your garbage with you.
 I have well water available for campers.
 Atleast one night, stay awake long enough to look up and see the incredible stars.
 Fall asleep listening to the creek.

 Remember we are 7500 feet and the Mesa 10,000, so you better quit smoking, start exercising, begin an iron supplement, etc. Hospital trips for Colorado visitors that underestimate their fitness and the altitude is common, so do some reading/research on preparation.
 Just the dryness of Colorado causes dehydration if you do not keep up with drinking fluids. "drink until your pee is clear" is the rule.